-The story explains the disappearance and short-lived return of the white spotted char.
-The anadromous char has not been spotted since the early 1970s in South.
-Korea.
+The story explains the disappearance and short-lived return of the white-spotted char.
+The anadromous char has not been spotted since the early 1970s in South Korea.
 For decades, researchers surveying streams in northeastern Gangwon Province have been unable to detect the fish’s existence.
-Water misappropriation, stream degradation and poaching are factors blamed in the char’s disappearance.
+Water misappropriation, stream degradation, and poaching are factors blamed for the char’s disappearance.
 In an effort to restore the white-spotted char to streams along South Korea’s northeastern coast, Ichthyologists in Hwacheon County, Gangwon Province imported 100,000 eggs from a Japanese hatchery last December to a trout hatchery in Gumanri, Hwacheon County for an artificial production program.

 Unfortunately, the hopes of the festival planners were dashed.
 Until late March, conservation groups and anglers were optimistic about the hatchery’s success.
 Last week, a spokesperson from Hwacheon City Hall announced "the hatchery had failed to produce a significant number of juvenile char necessary for moving the program forward."